MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ DANIEL A  │
     =#

-Although `Given` in this parameterized query defines `It.amt` it doesn't leak this attribute.
+Although `Given` in this parameterized query defines `It.amt`, this parameter doesn't leak outside the definition.

      run(ChicagoData,
          EmployeesOver(AvgSalary)